GeorgeSolorio/Hacking-With-SwiftUI/README.md

 # Hacking-With-SwiftUI

 ## About
-A set of projects based on Paul Hudson's [Hacking with iOS SwiftUI tutorials](https://www.hackingwithswift.com/books/ios-swiftui)
+A set of one day projects based on Paul Hudson's [Hacking with iOS SwiftUI tutorials](https://www.hackingwithswift.com/books/ios-swiftui)

 ## Learning Objectives
 * Gain an understanding of Imperative vs Declerative programming